 So, I decided that I would work on reducing the points.
 That way I could carry on eating it but not blow my point budget every time I did!

-By swapping the butter for a low fat spread and using sweetener rather than sugar I got it down to a very manageable 4 SmartPoints per portion.
+By swapping the butter for a low fat spread / margarine and using sweetener rather than sugar I got it down to a very manageable 4 SmartPoints per portion (Blue & Purple).
+It is 5 SmartPoints per portion on the Green plan.

 It still has the sweetness of the original dessert which is cut through with the tangyness of the lemons.